 Natural treatments can help with unwanted hair growth due to PCOS.

-- Diet changes: For women with insulin resistance, reducing their intake of sugars and carbohydrates can help.
-Some women also try specific PCOS diets, but there is little research on how well these diets work.
+- Diet changes: For people assigned female at birth who have insulin resistance, reducing their intake of sugars and carbohydrates can help.
+Some people also try specific PCOS diets.
+However, there is little research on how well these diets work.

-- Weight management: Losing weight can help control many symptoms of PCOS.
-For many women, the right combination of diet and exercise may be key.
+- Weight management: Maintaining a moderate weight can help control many symptoms of PCOS.
+For many people assigned female at birth, the right combination of diet and exercise may be key.

-- Mental health support: PCOS is a complex disorder that can change a woman’s appearance, fertility, and health.
-Many women find that support groups, therapy, and positive self-talk help.
+- Mental health support: PCOS is a complex disorder that can change a person’s appearance, fertility, and health.
+Many people find that support groups, therapy, and positive self-talk help.

 Hair removal methods, such as shaving or using hair removal creams, can be effective.
 However, these methods will not address the underlying cause of excess hair growth.

-Women without a diagnosis or who have a diagnosis of an underlying medical condition should talk to their doctors about medical treatment.
+People without a diagnosis or who have an underlying medical condition should talk with their doctors about medical treatment.

-When a woman has a condition other than PCOS, treatment depends on the disorder, the woman’s medical history, and other factors.
+When someone assigned female at birth has a condition other than PCOS, treatment depends on the disorder, their medical history, and other factors.

-Hormone treatments can restore hormonal balance, though a woman might also need additional treatments.
+Hormone treatments can restore hormonal balance, though a person might also need additional treatments.
 For example, if there is a tumor that produces androgens, doctors may need to remove the tumor with surgery.

-When hair growth is due to an underlying condition, the outlook depends on the cause.
 Most hormonal disorders, including PCOS, respond to medical treatments.
-Proper treatment can reduce the amount of body hair a woman experiences.
+Proper treatment can reduce the amount of body hair a person experiences.